belle2/basf2/online_book/fundamentals/hep_analyses.rst

     leaving a signal.
 However, such short track would be very difficult to reconstruct, and it's much more convenient to reconstruct these hyperons looking at their (almost) stable decay products.
-    Finally, there's one last category of stable charged particles we can detect: light (anti-)nuclei as deuteron, tritium od helium.
+    Finally, there's one last category of stable charged particles we can detect: light (anti-)nuclei as deuteron, tritium of helium.
 These can be produced ether in the :math:`e^+e^-` collision or, much more easily, by spallation processes on the inner detector materials.